Simple Ways to Support Your LGBTQ Child

 When you find out that your child identifies as lesbian, gay, bisexual, transgender, or is questioning their identity, it may come as a big surprise or even an unwanted shock.
 Other parents may long have suspected that their child may not be heterosexual or that they may come to question their gender later in life.

 Whether your child has come out to you, or is simply questioning their sexuality or gender, there are some simple ways you can support them through the process.

-Here we will look at supporting your LGBTQ child, as well as ways to look after your own emotional wellbeing.
+Here we will look at supporting your LGBTQ child and ways to look after your own emotional well-being.